jfelsinger/joelfredrick.com/resume.markdown

 <h1 class="print__hidden">Resume</h1>

 I'm a 22 year old web developer located in the sunny state of Florida.
-I'm a web developer with strong skills in both front-end and back-end development.
-I am just as much at home developing REST apis as I am creating CSS animations to help bring designs to life.
-I am confident that I can solve any problem thrown at me in a scalable and maintainable way.
+I have strong skills in both front-end and back-end development, and am just as much at home developing REST apis as I am creating CSS animations to help bring designs to life.
+Any problem thrown at me I am confident that I can solve in a scalable and maintainable way.

 ### Experience